 There are a number of factors that contribute to the poor predictive value of state of the art antibiotic sensitivity tests, most of which come back to the fact that the assay is oversimplified; it is performed on pure bacterial isolates.
 It neglects the role of both the patient's immune system and the role other nearby pathogens may play.
 In the context of polymicrobial infection, interplay between two or more invading pathogens is likely clinically significant and unfortunately, unaccounted for with current methods.

-Therefore, it is a primary object and feature of the present invention to provide a platform and method for multivariable combinational screening testing that has sufficient throughput to allow for large scale screening of microbial community interactions at the microscale.
+Therefore, it is a primary object and feature of the present invention to provide a platform and method for testing antibiotic sensitivity of a polymicrobial infection by culturing multiple bacterial strains in soluble-factor communication with each other.